developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The interval is specified in seconds between polls.

-- Choosing a lower value can increase the aggressiveness of detection of rooted devices, which can reduce the time required to successfully detect that a device has been rooted, but can also reduce the impact of polling on performance and battery life.
+- Choosing a lower value can increase the aggressiveness of detection of rooted devices, which can reduce the time required to successfully detect that a device has been rooted, but also can reduce the impact of polling on performance and battery life.

-- Choose a higher value can reduce the aggressiveness of detection of rooted devices, which can increase the time required to successfully detect that a device has been rooted, but can also decrease the impact of polling on performance and battery life.
+- Choosing a higher value can reduce the aggressiveness of detection of rooted devices, which can increase the time required to successfully detect that a device has been rooted, but also can decrease the impact of polling on performance and battery life.

 ### Threat Management - Periodic Scan Additional Folders

 This Managed Configuration allows an Administrator using an EMM to configure whether additional folders is polled when the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan**.

-When background polling to detect device rooting is performed, the Threat Management System will always scan certain key folders that are considered common or likely locations where changes might occur that could signal that device has been rooted.
+When background polling to detect device rooting is performed, the Threat Management System always scans certain key folders considered common or likely locations where changes might occur that could signal that the device has been rooted.
 In some cases, rooting might occur through changes made to other folders.

-- If the value ***Off*** is chosen, then the Threat Management System will only scan the default folders.
+- If the value ***Off*** is chosen, the Threat Management System scans only the default folders.

-- If the value ***On*** is chosen, then the Threat Management System will scan the default folders plus additional folders.
-The additional Managed Configuration **Threat Management - Periodic Scan Additional Folders List** MUST also be specified to identify the list of additional folders to be scanned.
+- If the value ***On*** is chosen, the Threat Management System scans the default folders plus additional folders.
+The additional Managed Configuration **Threat Management - Periodic Scan Additional Folders List** also MUST be specified to identify the list of additional folders to be scanned.
-- If the value ***Off*** is chosen, then the Threat Management System will only scan the default folders.
+- If the value ***Off*** is chosen, the Threat Management System scans only the default folders.

 ### Threat Management - Periodic Scan Additional Folders List

-This Managed Configuration allows an Administrator using an EMM to configure list of additional folders that is polled when the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan** and the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan Additional Folders**.
+This Managed Configuration allows an Administrator using an EMM to configure a list of additional folders polled when the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan** and the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan Additional Folders**.

 ### Threat Management - Send Externally Detected Threat Message

 This Managed Configuration allows an application to signal the fact that it has detected the occurrence of an externally detected threat.
-This would generally be relevant only if the ***Externally Detected*** threat has been configured to be detected, since any signaling of an externally detected threat would otherwise be ignored.
+This is generally relevant only if the ***Externally Detected*** threat is configured to be detected, since any signaling of an externally detected threat is otherwise ignored.

-Managed Configurations can only be applied by an application that is the Device Owner or by an application to which the Device Owner has explicitly delegated the ability to apply Managed Configurations.
-If the ***Externally Detected*** threat has been configured to be detected, then any application that i allowed to apply Managed Configurations could watch for anything it considered a threat and use this Managed Configuration to signal the occurrence of that threat.
-On receiving the signal Threat Management perform whatever countermeasures were configured to mitigate that threat.
+Managed Configurations can be applied only by an application that is the Device Owner or by an application to which the Device Owner has explicitly delegated the ability to apply Managed Configurations.
+If the ***Externally Detected*** threat has been configured to be detected, any application that is allowed to apply Managed Configurations could watch for anything it considered a threat and use this Managed Configuration to signal the occurrence of that threat.
+On receiving the signal, Threat Management performs whatever countermeasures were configured to mitigate that threat.

 ## Volume UI Configuration